 - Norris Geyser Basin to Canyon opens to traffic

-Please bear in mind that only some of the park is open at this point (but they are the most popular areas):
+Please bear in mind that even once these additional routes open in April only some of the park is accessible.
+However, most of the top attractions open at this point.

-- Lamar Valley, Mammoth, Norris, Canyon and Old Faithful are open.
+- Open – Lamar Valley, Mammoth, Norris, Canyon and Old Faithful.

-As a result, there is quite a bit of driving back on yourself as you explore the park.
 Grand Loop Road is shaped like the number 8.
-But you can’t complete either the top or bottom loop of the 8.
+But you can’t complete either the top or bottom loop of the 8 because the Northeast and Southeast portions are closed.

 Are you planning to fly to a nearby airport and hire a car to explore Yellowstone?
 Read our in depth guide on the best airports near Yellowstone to help plan your visit.